 Last, we look at the (total) welfare effects of overlapping ownership.
-With increasing MC (Figure 3c and Figure 7 in the appendix), overlapping ownership tends to harm consumer and total surplus.
-On the other hand, with substantially decreasing MC (Figure 3d and Figure 7 in the appendix), a high level of overlapping ownership is optimal both for consumer and total surplus.
+With increasing MC (Figure 3c and Figure 6 in Appendix A.1), overlapping ownership tends to harm consumer and total surplus.
+With substantially decreasing MC (Figure 3d and Figure 6 in Appendix A.1), a high level of overlapping ownership is optimal both for consumer and total surplus.
 Particularly, a high value of $\lambda$ (e.g., $\lambda = 1$ ) induces entry by only one firm, which is socially optimal.
-Similarly, when the entry cost f is low (Figure 3a and Figure 7 in the appendix), a low value of $\lambda$ is socially optimal.
-On the other hand, when the entry cost f is high (Figure 3b and Figures 6a and 7 in the appendix), a high value of $\lambda$ (e.g., $\lambda = 1$ ) maximizes total surplus.
+The planner also takes into account the impact of overlapping ownership on total entry costs through its effect on entry.
+For low entry cost (and thus weak IRS; Figure 3a and Figure 6 in Appendix A.1), a $\lambda$ -controlling planner would choose no overlapping ownership, while for higher entry cost (which makes IRS stronger), higher values of $\lambda$ are optimal (Figure 3b and Figure 6 in Appendix A.1).
 Overall, DRS (i.e., low entry cost f and increasing MC, $c_2$ high) tend to make overlapping ownership welfare-damaging.
 Particularly, $\lambda = 0$ or very low tends to maximize total surplus.
-On the other hand, IRS (i.e., high entry cost f and/or decreasing MC, $c_2$ low) tend to make high levels of overlapping ownership welfare-optimal.
+IRS (i.e., high entry cost f and/or decreasing MC, $c_2$ low) tend to make high levels of overlapping ownership welfare-optimal.
 That is because (under IRS) high overlapping ownership leads to entry by only one firm, which implies substantial efficiency gains (compared to the case of low overlapping ownership, where more firms would enter).